wjoost/debian10-image-for-rock-pi-4/README.md

 ## Filesystem size

 The created filesystems are probably too small.
-However, the can be easily expanded.
+However, they can be easily expanded.
 To e.g. add 128MiB to the /var filesystem, use the following
 commands: